HL7/fhir-shorthand/input/pagecontent/overview.md

   More complex intensional rules involving filters are also possible.
 These rules depend on relationships or properties defined in a specific code system.
 A rule for LOINC, for example, would not be applicable to SNOMED-CT.
 Here is an example of a SNOMED-CT intensional rule with a filter:

   ```
-  * include codes from system SCT where concept is-a #123037004 "BodyStructure"
+  * include codes from system $SCT where concept is-a #123037004 "BodyStructure"
   ```

   > **Note:** Because including codes is much more common than excluding codes, for brevity, the word `include` is optional in all value set rules.